-Diabetes is one of the most common chronic diseases of childhood.
-There are about 176,000 individuals <20 years of age with diabetes in the U.S. (1).
-About one in every 400–600 children and adolescents has type 1 diabetes (2).
+Diabetes is one of the most common chronic diseases of childhood (1).
+There are ∼215,000 individuals <20 years of age with diabetes in the U.S. (2).
 The majority of these young people attend school and/or some type of day care and need knowledgeable staff to provide a safe school environment.
 Both parents and the health care team should work together to provide school systems and day care providers with the information necessary to allow children with diabetes to participate fully and safely in the school experience (3,4).

-Federal laws that protect children with diabetes include Section 504 of the Rehabilitation Act of 1973 (5), the Individuals with Disabilities Education Act of 1991 (originally the Education for All Handicapped Children Act of 1975) (6), and the Americans with Disabilities Act (7).
+Federal laws that protect children with diabetes include Section 504 of the Rehabilitation Act of 1973 (5), the Individuals with Disabilities Education Act (originally the Education for All Handicapped Children Act of 1975) (6), and the Americans with Disabilities Act (7).
 Under these laws, diabetes has been considered to be a disability, and it is illegal for schools and/or day care centers to discriminate against children with disabilities.
 In addition, any school that receives federal funding or any facility considered open to the public must reasonably accommodate the special needs of children with diabetes.
 Indeed, federal law requires an individualized assessment of any child with diabetes.
-The required accommodations should be provided within the child's usual school setting with as little disruption to the school's and the child's routine as possible and allowing the child full participation in all school activities (8,9).
+The required accommodations should be documented in a written plan developed under the applicable federal law such as a Section 504 Plan or Individualized Education Program (IEP).
+The needs of a student with diabetes should be provided for within the child's usual school setting with as little disruption to the school's and the child's routine as possible and allowing the child full participation in all school activities (8,9).

-Appropriate diabetes care in the school and day care setting is necessary for the child's immediate safety, long-term well being, and optimal academic performance.
-The Diabetes Control and Complications Trial showed a significant link between blood glucose control and the later development of diabetes complications, with improved glycemic control decreasing the risk of these complications (16,17).
-To achieve glycemic control, a child must monitor blood glucose frequently, follow a meal plan, and take medications.
+Appropriate diabetes care in the school and day care setting is necessary for the child's immediate safety, long-term well-being, and optimal academic performance.
+The Diabetes Control and Complications Trial showed a significant link between blood glucose control and later development of diabetes complications, with improved glycemic control decreasing the risk of these complications (16,17).
+To achieve glycemic control, a child must check blood glucose frequently, monitor food intake, take medications, and engage in regular physical activity.
 Insulin is usually taken in multiple daily injections or through an infusion pump.
 Crucial to achieving glycemic control is an understanding of the effects of physical activity, nutrition therapy, and insulin on blood glucose levels.

-To facilitate the appropriate care of the student with diabetes, school and day care personnel must have an understanding of diabetes and must be trained in its management and in the treatment of diabetes emergencies (3,18,19,20,34).
+To facilitate the appropriate care of the student with diabetes, the school nurse as well as other school and day care personnel must have an understanding of diabetes and must be trained in its management and in the treatment of diabetes emergencies (3,18,19,20,34,36).
 Knowledgeable trained personnel are essential if the student is to avoid the immediate health risks of low blood glucose and to achieve the metabolic control required to decrease risks for later development of diabetes complications (3,20).
 Studies have shown that the majority of school personnel have an inadequate understanding of diabetes (21,22).
-Consequently, diabetes education must be targeted toward day care providers, teachers, and other school personnel who interact with the child, including school administrators, school coaches, school nurses, health aides, bus drivers, secretaries, etc. (3,20).
+Consequently, diabetes education must be targeted toward day care providers, teachers, and other school personnel who interact with the child, including school administrators, school nurses, coaches, health aides, bus drivers, secretaries, etc. (3,20).
 Current recommendations and up-to-date resources regarding appropriate care for children with diabetes in the school are universally available to all school personnel (3,23).

 The purpose of this position statement is to provide recommendations for the management of children with diabetes in the school and day care setting.